The Essence of the Bhagavad Gita by Swami Kriyananda

 It is common to lament the slowness and difficulty of one’s spiritual efforts.
 Heroic courage is needed for victory in this most challenging, but also most important, of all struggles.
 Many devotees, after a little effort, flee the scene and return to the life they were living before.

+Most people don’t realize how restless their minds are.
+When they sit to meditate, they may be aghast to find how their consciousness seethes and roils with one idea after the other.
 Patience is necessary for calming the mind.
 Paramhansa Yogananda likened it to a glass of water containing mud and other particles.
 One cannot command the water to become clear, but if one allows the glass to sit for awhile the impurities will gradually settle to the bottom of their own accord.

 One should live more wholeheartedly right now, enjoying his yoga practices, thinking of this moment, not of the future, but simply loving God in the present and offering oneself up to the Lord without any expectation of a reward.
 You should remind yourself, indeed, that there is no you to be rewarded!